Associate Professor

 http://www.dreampathfoundation.com/

-Research Interests: Leveraging technology for mental health in rural India, lay counselors for health, vulnerability and flourishing among adolescents and youth, social entrepreneurs/change makers among youth, music and the sense of surprise/wonder/awe/adbhuta, visualization and meditation, the phenomenology of being ‘present’/‘ here and now’, neuro-phenomenology of advanced meditation states.
+Research Interests: Leveraging technology for mental health in rural India, lay counselors for health, adolescents and youth, social entrepreneurs/change makers among youth, music and the sense of surprise/wonder/awe/adbhuta, visualization and meditation, the phenomenology of being ‘present’/‘ here and now’, neuro-phenomenology of advanced meditation states, social psychology and law

 Earlier, Shilpa worked as UNDP Research officer, on public policy relating to rural employment from 2014-2016, with the Ministry of Rural Development.
 During this time, she visited 10 states and about 40 districts for her field visits.
 She was part of research review of the MoRD programs-esp., MGNREGA.
 She is still active on issues relating to social accountability of public service delivery.